Family Stories

 George Churly died, aged 60, in 1891 D Quarter in WELLINGTON, SOMERSET AND DEVON Volume 05C Page 249.

 Eli Churly had enlisted in the Royal Marines at Taunton, Somerset on his 18th birthday, 23 Sep 1876.
 At that time he was 5ft 7¼in with a fair complexion, brown hair and hazel eyes.
-On final discharge from the service, in 1888, he had grown to 5ft 10in.
+On final discharge, in 1888, he'd grown to 5ft 10in.
 Much of his career was listed simply with R M Artillery.
 He was with HMS Audacious from 8 Aug 1879 and transferred to HMS Repulse on 15 Apr 1881, confirmed here as it states, "Portsmouth 21 Apr 1881 Crew of the Audacious, from Devonport, turned over to the Repulse, guardship in the River Humber."
-On 28 Aug 1882 Eli Churly suffered "gun shot wounds both thighs (severe)" and was transferred to To Hosp[ital].
-It was an important enough incident to be reported in the Portsmouth Evening News of 31 Aug 1882.
-However, he was back in service on 25 Sep 1882 for a further six years.
+On 28 Aug 1882, during the Battle of Kassassin, Eli Churly suffered "gun shot wounds both thighs (severe)" and was transferred to To Hosp[ital].
+There were several columns devoted to the action in the Portsmouth Evening News of 31 Aug 1882.
+However, Eli was back in service on 25 Sep 1882 for a further six years.
 From 1883 to 1885 he was with HMS Hercules, flagship of the reserve fleet from 1881 until 1890.
 Eli Churly was finally Discharged Invalided on 10 Oct 1888 and died, aged 35, in 1894.

 In 1901, Mary A Churly (66) Widowed, was living alone in Holcombe Rogus.